DevEpos/abap-code-search-tools/README.md

   Object Name               | Purpose
   --------------------------|------------------------------------
-  ZCL_ADCOSET_SEARCH_ENGINE | Access point to code search
+  ZCL_ADCOSET_SEARCH_ENGINE | Access point to code search ZADCOSET_SEARCH           | ABAP Report for executing the code search

 - **/src/adt**
   Implementation of the ADT backend which is needed for future ADT plugin